-On December 18, 2014 the IASB issued amendments to IAS 1 Presentation of Financial Statements to be implemented for periods beginning on or after January 1, 2016.
+On December 18, 2014, the IASB issued amendments to IAS 1 Presentation of Financial Statements to be implemented for periods beginning on or after January 1, 2016.
 The amendments made changes to clarify the objectives of disaggregation, materiality, and the ordering of notes in order to ensure that entities are able to use judgement when reporting financial results.
-We intend to adopt these amendments in our financial statements for the annual period beginning on May 1, 2016.
-We do not expect the amendments to have a material impact on our financial statements.
+The amendments did not have a material impact on our financial statements.